Helen-sew/100-days-of-code/log.md

 ### Day 92: Apr 23, 2021
 **Today's Progress**: to continue and complete to work on HTML drag and drop API project.

 ### Day 93: Apr 24, 2021
-**Today's Progress**: to revise the understanding of javascript function (basic to advanced) - start with function declation, expression, arrow, scope
+**Today's Progress**: to revise the understanding of javascript function (basic to advanced) - start with function declation, expression, arrow function.

+### Day 94: Apr 25, 2021
+**Today's Progress**: to revise the understanding of javascript function (basic to advanced) - Recursion and Stack